noranenergy/noranenergy.github.io/about/index.md

 ---

-Noran Energy Limited is a BVI registered company with registration No. 1892131.
 Noran Energy operates from the Norwegian Oil and Gas capital, Stavanger.

 Our business model is to generate value by using our core multi-discipline team combined with their diverse entrepreneurial skills to provide innovative Oil and Gas development and production solutions.
 This allows operators to: